CUBRID/cubrid-manual/en/ha.rst

 **ha_make_slavedb.sh Script**

 To rebuild replications, use the **ha_make_slavedb.sh** script.
 This script is located in **$CUBRID/share/scripts/ha**.
 Before rebuilding replications, the following items must be configured for the environment of the user.
 This script is supported since the version 2008 R2.2 Patch 9 and its configuration is different from 2008 R4.1 Patch 2 or earlier.
-This document describes it in CUBIRD 2008 R4.1 Patch 2 or later.
+This document describes it in CUBRID 2008 R4.1 Patch 2 or later.

 *   **target_host** : The host name of the source node (master node in general) for rebuilding replication.
 It should be registered in **/etc/hosts**.
 A slave node can rebuild replication by using the master node or the replica node as the source.
 A replica node can rebuild replication by using the slave node or another replica node as the source.
 If you want rebuild replication by using the slave node or the replica node as the source, moderately large value of :ref:`ha_copy_log_max_archives <ha_copy_log_max_archives>` parameter in cubrid_ha.conf should be specified.